Are you looking for an author to visit your school or speak at your festival?

 Allison’s 12-module online course for the Australian Writers’ Centre, the ‘Kids Creative Writing Quest’, is in high demand.

-Appearances in recent years have included Singapore Writers’ Festival, Brisbane Writers’ Festival, Whitsunday Voices Youth Literature Festival, Shoalhaven Readers’ and Writers’ Festival, Burdekin Readers’ and Writers’ Festival, Sydney Writer’s Festival, Somerset Celebration of Literature, Emerging Writers’ Festival (NSW Writers’ Centre), Digital Parents Conference, Problogger Event, and Open Access: Selling Your Book In The Digital Age (NSW Writers’ Centre).
+Appearances in recent years have included in-person and online presentations for Voices On The Coast Literature Festival, Once Upon A Story Literature Festival, Berry Writers’ Festival, Singapore Writers’ Festival, Brisbane Writers’ Festival, Whitsunday Voices Youth Literature Festival, Shoalhaven Readers’ and Writers’ Festival, Burdekin Readers’ and Writers’ Festival and more.

-For more information or to organise a school visit or author appearance, please CONTACT ME for a schedule of fees and to discuss your requirements.
+For more information or to organise a school visit or author appearance, please CONTACT ME to discuss your requirements.

 Current workshops / Topics